subgraph/sgos_handbook/04_everyday-usage_02_torbrowser.md

 ### Uploading files in the Tor Browser

-When the Tor Browser starts, the Oz sandbox limits its access to files and directories on the computer.
+When the Tor Browser starts, the **Oz** sandbox limits its access to files and directories on the computer.
 For example, a photo from the `Pictures` directory will not be visible in the sandbox by default.
-If you want to upload a photo from this directory, you must use the Oz menu to add it to the Tor Browser sandbox.
-The Oz menu is denoted by the little zebra icon at the top-right corner of the screen.
+If you want to upload a photo from this directory, you must use the *Oz menu* to add it to the Tor Browser sandbox.
+The **Oz** menu is denoted by the little zebra icon at the top-right corner of the screen.

 > ![Oz menu - icon](static/images/oz_menu_zebra.png){#id .class width=60 height=60px}
-> The following actions may be performed using the Oz menu:
+> The following actions may be performed using the *Oz menu*:
 >
 > - Add files to sandbox
 >